 Dairy products are rich in nutrients such as calcium and protein.
 However, they’re also low in fibre.
 Dairy also contains lactose which some people have a hard time digesting.
 However, this doesn’t mean that your diet needs to be void of dairy.
 Opt for more natural dairy products like natural yogurts that are rich in probiotics.

-4. Fried and fast foods
+4. Fried and fast food

-Greasy foods are high in fat, making it harder for the body to digest which can lead to constipation.
+Greasy foods are high in fat, making it harder for the body to digest, which can lead to constipation.
 A 2015 study even revealed a link between a diet high in saturated fats and high rates of constipation.
 These greasy foods are also high in salts which can affect colon health.
 High levels of salt lower the water content, making it much harder to push the stool through the body.
 If you’re looking for fast, healthy foods that are rich in fibre, opt for dried fruit or nuts.

 The sweeter side of life may be hindering your trips to the bathroom.
-Although dark chocolate provides many health benefits, milk chocolate in particular is higher in sugar and fat which can contribute to constipation.
+Although dark chocolate provides many health benefits, milk chocolate, in particular, is higher in sugar and fat which can contribute to constipation.
 If you’re craving something sweet, always go for dark chocolate as it’s high in cocoa powder – which contains dietary fibre.

 5. Unripe bananas

 Bananas, when they’re ripe, are not only loaded with prebiotics but also dietary fibre which helps to keep you regular.
 Unripe bananas, however, are harder to digest, which can cause constipation.
 Green bananas contain more resistant starch, which the body has difficulty digesting.
 Resistant starch is later converted into natural sugars during the ripening process which is why ripe bananas don’t cause bowel movement problems.

 6. Refined grains